SatelCreative/satel-jenkins-images/server/README.md

-# satel-jenkins-manager
+# satel-jenkins-server
-Image for jenkins manager with docker installed
+Image for jenkins server with docker installed